-What makes this frisée salad extra special is the warm bacon and croutons.
+What makes this frisée salad extra special is the warm bacon lardons and croutons.
 I like to first render the bacon in a hot pan, then use the leftover fat to brown torn pieces of day-old bread to make the croutons.
 The result is decadent but worth every bite!

-- 6 pc. bacon cut into 1/4inch lardons
+- 6 slices thick-cut bacon, or 8oz slab bacon cut into ¼-inch lardons

-- 2 eggs
+- 2 large eggs

 - 2 c torn day-old bread

-- 1 tbs dijon mustard
+- 1 tbsp dijon mustard

-- 1 tbs finely chopped chives
+- 1 tbsp finely chopped chives